innopolis-devops/labs/app_python/CI.md

 Here is the list:

-- Separate testing code and building docker image into different jobs
+- Separate testing code and building docker image into different jobs to isolate them
 - Docker image is not built unless code is tested and checked
 - Do not trigger CI on changing documentation files
 - Use caching for dependencies